MShinkle/simple_vqgan/README.md

 I've found existing VQGAN code to be feature-rich, but complicated for beginner use.
 Also, they rarely have innate CPU support.
 This is intended to be a lighter-weight but still capable variant.

-Currently only tested with python 3.9 on linux (Ubuntu 20), but should work on Windows and MacOS and other version of Python 3.
+Developed primarily for linux (Ubuntu 20) with python 3.9, but has been tested some on Windows and MacOS (still w/ python 3.9.)
 ## Anaconda Installation
 It is recommended that you install via the command line using Anaconda.
 E.g. first create a new anaconda environment: